Petrified Wood Properties, Facts and Photos

 Petrified wood is a type of fossil in which the organic material has been replaced by natural minerals.
-The original cell structure however remained largely intact.
+The original cell structure in many cases remains largely intact.

 Petrified wood formed through a geological process called petrifaction.
-This took place when fallen trees became buried under volcanic ash or sediment.
+It took place when fallen trees were buried under volcanic ash, mud or sediment.
 Due to lack of oxygen they were protected and preserved.

-As groundwater rich in minerals such as quartz, calcite, pyrite and occasionally opal flowed over the organic matter it seeped into pores and cavities.
+As groundwater rich in dissolved minerals such as quartz, calcite, pyrite and occasionally opal flowed through, it seeped into pores and cavities.
 When the water dried up the minerals crystallised which created an internal cast.

 Although most of the original organic matter decomposed, the cell walls often remained intact and surrounded the newly formed crystals.

-It's sometimes believed petrified wood is the original organic matter that has turned to stone but that's not the case.
+It's sometimes believed petrified wood is the original organic matter that has turned to stone but that's not correct.
 The organic matter is always replaced by natural minerals.

 Meaning of Petrified Wood

-A thread from 2012 that I discovered makes interesting reading and addresses the matter well.
+A thread from 2012 that I found makes interesting reading and addresses the matter well.

 Although any organism can be petrified, wood, bone and shell are the most common.